BrickMMO/scils/README.md

 # Smart City Integrated Landscaping Systems

 This is website for the BrickMMO SCILS guidelines.
+This website will be similar to the [MILS](https://www.abellon.net/MILS/) guide.
+Instructions and 3D images were generated using [Studio](https://www.bricklink.com/v3/studio/download.page).

 ---